GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The first 90 percent of the code accounts for the first 90 percent of the development time.
-The remaining 10 percent of the code accounts for the other 90 percent of the development time.
+> ### I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
 >
-> ~ *Tom Cargill*
+> ~ *Simon Peyton Jones*

 ---
 ## 🏎 Quick Facts